 This industry is the main reason why we can enjoy products from all over the world regardless of the time of the year.
-However, as any other industries they have their issues and trends to look after, if they want to keep up the good work.
+However, like any other industry, they have their issues and trends to look after, if they want to keep up the good work.

 I remember meeting a friend of mine a couple of years ago, who turned out to be a truck driver.
 He loved his job – always on the road, exploring new places, meeting new people, great salary, and great benefits, what else can you ask for, right?
 Well, I talked to him a few months ago and the initial excitement and enthusiasm were almost gone.
-The spark that he got from exploring new places was wearing off, the constant driving was exhausting him and slowly the great salary and benefits could not compensate the fact that he was always on the go, no time to stay at one place long enough to start a relationship and build a family.
+The spark that he got from exploring new places was wearing off, the constant driving was exhausting him and slowly the great salary and benefits could not compensate for the fact that he was always on the go, no time to stay in one place long enough to start a relationship and build a family.

 My friend is just one of the many drivers that slowly realized that this job might not be what they’ve been looking for; which leads to some of the biggest issues in the trucking industry – Hours of Service and Labor Shortage.

 Hours of Service

 Shortage of Truck Drivers

 Another concern for the trucking industry that has been on ATRI’s list since 2005 is the shortage of qualified drivers.
 According to the American Trucking Association, a.k.a.
 ATA, and ATRI – the freight volumes in the industry are continuously growing, however, the shortage of truck drivers available could slow down the industry’s growth.
 Not having enough drivers prevents the companies from adding more trucks to their fleet, hence missing on freight and auto transportation offers simply because of lack of drivers.